the-events-calendar/the-events-calendar/readme.txt

 = [4.0.3] unreleased =

-* Tweak - When viewing a recurring event that has multiple instances in a single day, display each time in the event details
+* Tweak - When viewing a recurring event that has multiple instances in a single day, display each time in the event details (Thank you Sitecrafting for bringing this up!)
-* Fix - Fixed another Isotope reLayout bug that sometimes prevented the rendering of posts in Photo view
+* Fix - Fixed another Isotope reLayout bug that sometimes prevented the rendering of posts in Photo view (Props to Douglas for the report!)

 = [4.0.2] 2015-12-16 =